trellisorg/platform/packages/graphql-codegen-make-export-as-optional/README.md

 by the client
 with [local-only fields](https://the-guild.dev/graphql/apollo-angular/docs/local-state/managing-state-with-field-policies#using-local-only-fields-as-graphql-variables).

-This plugin must be applied directly before the typescript-operations plugin as this plugin modifies the schema that the typescript-operations receives.
+This plugin must be applied directly before the typescript-operations plugin as this plugin modifies the documents that the typescript-operations receives.

-The plugin `@trellisorg/graphql-codegen-restore-export-as-changes` should be added after the typescript-operations plugin to restore the schema for other operations such as typed-document-node.
+The plugin `@trellisorg/graphql-codegen-restore-export-as-changes` should be added after the typescript-operations plugin to restore the documents for other plugins such as typed-document-node.

 ## Example